sciZer0/7/v/README.md

 At the start, the maximum number is 400 and this number can yearly be changed — either increased or decreased — by 1% through democratic voting (Competitive Voting). *In order for a vote on the given proposal to be valid, there may be the condition that it must meet the required 20% voter turnout.*

+If there is one or more vacant positions of Contributor (at the start of the testnet, for example, there might be up to 370 vacant positions: 400-30=370), the 70% amount of Automated Donations collected for the vacant positions are burned, and the 30% are equally distributed among Contributors.

 Each Contributor is a person (possibly anonymous) with their Public Address.

 Any person (Public Address) is appointed to the position of Contributor only by Voters through democratic voting (Competitive Voting).